Symplectification of Rank 2 Distributions, Normal Cartan Connections, and Cartan Prolongations: Unification of Symbols and Existence of Invariant Normalization Conditions

 \begin{lemma} For $n>5$ and $0\leq k< n-4$, the universal Tanaka prolongation $\mathfrak{g}(\mathfrak{s}^{k,n})$ of $\mathfrak{s}^{k,n}$ is isomorphic to $\mathfrak{gl}_2(\R)\rtimes\mathfrak{heis}_{2n-5}$,

-with grading \eqref{skn_symbol_grading}. \end{lemma} \begin{proof} In \cite[Theorem 3]{doubrov2009local}, it is shown that there is a unique maximally symmetric $(2,n)$ distributional germ of maximal class with infinitesimal symmetry algebra isomorphic to $\mathfrak{gl}_2(\R)\rtimes\mathfrak{heis}_{2n-5}$.
+with grading \eqref{skn_symbol_grading}. \end{lemma} \begin{proof} In \cite[Theorem 3]{doubrov2009local}, it is shown that for $n>5$, there is a unique maximally symmetric $(2,n)$ distributional germ with $5$-dimensional cube with infinitesimal symmetry algebra isomorphic to $\mathfrak{gl}_2(\R)\rtimes\mathfrak{heis}_{2n-5}$.
 The Tanaka symbol of this germ is isomorphic to $\mathfrak{s}^{0,n}$ and this germ is locally isomorphic to the flat distribution $D(\mathfrak{s}^{0,n})$ (which also follows from item (2) of Remark \ref{flat_symm}).
 Hence, by item (1) of Remark \ref{flat_symm} it follows that

 Further, by the last statement of Lemma \eqref{prolongation_synbol_lemma}, for $0\leq k< n-4$, $\pr^kD(\mathfrak{s}^{0,n})\cong D(\mathfrak{s}^{k,n})$ locally at generic point of the former.
 Since the infinitesimal symmetry algebras of $D(\mathfrak{s}^{0,n})$ and $\pr^kD(\mathfrak{s}^{0,n})$ at generic points of the latter are isomorphic, item (1) of Remark \ref{flat_symm} together with \eqref{sym_s^0} implies \eqref{sym_s^k}.
 The grading of $\mathfrak{gl}_2(\R)\rtimes\mathfrak{heis}_{2n-5}$ must be as in \eqref{skn_symbol_grading} because of the uniqueness of the largest algebra satisfying items (1) and (2) of Definition \ref{universal_prol_def}. \end{proof}